Dommers-AI-Agents/AI-Planner-rev1/USAGE.md

 To fully utilize the system, you'll need:

 - Anthropic API key for Claude (for the AI agent)
-- Twilio account for SMS and voice calls
+- Twilio account for SMS notifications (initial contact and updates)
-- SendGrid or similar for email communications
+- SendGrid or similar for email notifications

 ## Installation